dstar4138/libemp/src/buffers/simple/README.md

         indicate that we should be as optimistic as possible and grab as many events off the buffer as possible.

+* `{buffer_take_hang, false | true}` - Tell the buffer to either hang until it can successfully take at least one, or else it will return immediately with an empty list.
+By default it will hang.

 ## Example Usage:

 Create a simple buffer: